sippy/b2bua/documentation/documentation.md

 configure it.
 For a good GPL RADIUS server you can check FreeRADIUS.

 ImportError: No module named twisted.internet when trying to run B2BUA

-As it is mentioned above, the B2BUA requires Twisted framework version 2.4 or later to run.

 ## Troubleshooting